 Metal Building Options – Canopy & Purlin Extensions

 In the metal building industry, the formal name for roof extensions on the front and back sidewalls are "canopy extensions" and the formal name for roof extensions on the left and right endwalls are "purlin extensions.
-If the terns "sidewalls" and "endwalls" are foreign to you, then you might want to read my blog article entitled Steel Buildings - Learn The Basics.
+If the terns "sidewalls" and "endwalls" are foreign to you, then you might want to read our blog article entitled Steel Buildings - Learn The Basics.

-Standard Metal Building Appearance
+Standard Metal Building without Roof Extensions

 Canopy & Purlin Extensions Enhance Metal Building Appearance

 Canopy and Purlin extensions are simply unsupported extensions of the roof beyond the wall of the building and are defined by the distance they project past the metal building wall.
 This distance, or measurement, is often referred to as "projection".
 The maximum amount of projection for a canopy or purlin extension depends on the wind load the building is being engineered for, but is generally 5'.

 Do canopy and purlin extensions serve a purpose other than simple aesthetics?
 Yes.
 Canopy and Purlin extensions with a large projection, for example 5', on metal buildings with low eave heights can provide cover from the elements for those entering the building through walk doors and rollup doors.
 Of course, the same canopy and purlin extensions on a building with a 16' or 20' eave height would likely serve no functional purpose.
 Customers in high snow load regions also commonly request canopy extensions so that snow sliding off the roof falls on the ground away from the walls of the building.
 Buck Steel is an industry leading supplier of Utah metal buildings, Colorado metal buildings, California metal buildings, Arizona metal buildings, Michigan metal buildings, Minnesota metal buildings, and other areas with high snow loads.